aji70/aji70/README.md

 - LinkedIn: www.linkedin.com/in/ajidokwu-sabo-a81172247
 - While you are here, you should definitely check out some of my stuff👍

-Tech Stack: JavaScript(React.js, Next.js), Typescript, Solidity, Cairo, Dojo, Clarity.
+Tech Stack: JavaScript(React.js, Next.js), Typescript, Solidity, Cairo, Rust, Dojo, Clarity.
 <!---
 Aji70/aji70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.